epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 ## [Quick List of Libraries and Frameworks](Libraries_and_Frameworks.md)

-# Application Fields of Machine Learning
+# Applications of Machine Learning

 ## [Manufacturing](applications/Manufacturing.md)